 My Hair: Black hair culture, style and politics (Origins of the Afro Comb)

-My Hair: Black Hair Culture, Style and Politics was an installation-based exhibition curated by McMillan at the Museum of Archaeology and Anthropology, Cambridge (July – September 2013) and ran alongside the Origins of the Afro Comb: 6,000 Years of Culture, Politics and Identity exhibition at the Fitzwilliam Museum.
+My Hair: Black Hair Culture, Style and Politics was a multi-media interactive installation-based exhibition curated by McMillan at the Museum of Archaeology and Anthropology, Cambridge (July – September 2013) and ran alongside the Origins of the Afro Comb: 6,000 Years of Culture, Politics and Identity exhibition at the Fitzwilliam Museum.

 My Hair consisted of three connected installations:

 The Barber Shop included a Belmont barber’s chair and the largely unchanged technology for cutting and styling Black men’s hair.
-The barber shop is not simply for cutting hair, but where men socialize, exchange stories, hear about latest news in the community and from ‘back home’ and discuss everything from religion to politics.
+The barber shop is not simply for cutting and styling hair, but a Black male social institution of storytelling that includes sharing the latest news in the community and debates about everything from religion to politics.
 Boys would be sat on a bench across the arms of the barber’s chair and told by the barber that because he knows their father then he will cut their hair in a particular style.

 The Hairdressing Salon that included modern improvements on the hot iron comb technology that Black women have traditionally used to straighten their hair enables Black women to style hairdressing and training Black hair stylists.
 This is an equally gendered social institution where women get the latest gossip, share intimate information about themselves, give and receive achieve, and feel supported while their hair is being styled.
 Black women spend three times as much on their hair than their white female counterparts.